reactive-systems/RTLola/evaluator/readme.md

 ## Installation Notes

-The provided binaries require a PCAP library to be installed.
+If you want to use the network interface, the provided binaries require a PCAP library to be installed.
 If it is not already installed on your system you can do so as follows:

 ### Windows